"Hobby" seems like a word from another time.

 The dictionary defines it as "An activity done regularly in one's leisure time for pleasure," but the concept of hobbies and leisure time seem like foreign concepts once you pass a certain age.
 You know, it's that time you have free when you're not working.
 If you spend that time helping your kids with homework, binge-watching TV shows or doing laundry, those don't count as hobbies.

 If you just realized you don't have a hobby, you might want to rethink that, especially if you find yourself regularly stressed out.
-Hobbies — things that occupy your mind and/or body — are a great way to forget about work.
+Hobbies — things that occupy your mind and/or body — are a great way to forget about your worries.
 In fact, a lot of research has looked at the stress-reducing properties of hobbies.
-More specifically, studies have looked at how hobbies improve well-being, how they can expand your social circle and even how they can make you better at your job.
+More specifically, studies have looked at how hobbies improve well-being and even how they can make you better at your job.

 So the stuff you do outside your money-making ventures is important.
 You'll have fun doing them, and they'll likely ease your daily stress.
 Here are some ideas to get you started.

-Bird watching.
 If you enjoy being outside but aren't sure what to do when you get there, bird watching could be a great hobby for you.
-(We have an easy how to get started in bird watching guide.)
+(We have an easy guide on how to get started in bird-watching.)
 The activity combines several senses, including listening for bird calls, and finding and identifying birds by sight.
 In most areas, birds migrate, so there are likely to be different birds to see from season to season.
 There are bird-watching clubs if you want to make it a social activity, but it's great for going solo, too.
 (Look up your local Audubon Society chapter to get involved.)
 If you have kids, it's an ideal hobby to share with them, because children enjoy being able to spot birds and can learn names and identifications quickly.

 Of course there are plenty of other hobbies, from taking part in historical reenactments (especially popular on the East Coast and South), to pottery, baking and embroidery.
 You may need to try a few of them until you find one that's a great fit for you, but once you do, any and all of these ideas can be lifelong pursuits.